ncbi/elastic-blast-docs/docs/source/quickstart.rst

 The delete command will take a few minutes to run as it needs to shut the cluster down.
-You may verify that your cluster and disk has been deleted by running:
+You may verify that your cluster and disk have been deleted by running:

 .. code-block:: bash